nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:warning: **Warning:**
-If your changes to the data file makes its format invalid, contHACKS will discard all data and start with an empty data file on the next start up.
+If your changes to the data file make its format invalid, contHACKS will discard all data and start with an empty data file on the next start up.
 </div>

 <div style="page-break-after: always;"></div>